-TSU CATALOG FACT SHEET #13.3a COURSE DESCRIPTIONS ALPHABETICAL LISTING BL-Biblical Languages (by title; alphabetical order) Aramaic Grammar & Syntax (3 SCH) The prerequisite for this course is Biblical Hebrew Grammar & Syntax I. A study of the classical Aramaic of the 1st millennium BCE; particularly from the Neo-Babylonian Period.
+BL-Biblical Languages (by title; alphabetical order)

+Aramaic Grammar & Syntax (3 SCH)

+The prerequisite for this course is Biblical Hebrew Grammar & Syntax I.

+A study of the classical Aramaic of the 1st millennium BCE; particularly from the Neo-Babylonian Period.
 The relationship between the Aramaic of Babylonia and biblical Aramaic (mainly in the book of Daniel) will be noted for the purpose of illuminating biblical text.

+Aramaic Grammar & Syntax (3 SCH)

+This course is the study of the classical Aramaic of the 1st millennium BCE; particularly from the Neo-Babylonian Period.
+The relationship between the Aramaic of Babylonia and Biblical Aramaic (mainly in the book of Daniel) will be noted for the purpose of illuminating biblical text.

+Akkadian Grammar & Syntax (3 SCH)

+This course õ

+Classical Syriac (3 SCH)

+This course õ

+Cuneiform Writing Systems (3 SCH)

+Dead Sea Scrolls (3 SCH)

+This is a study of the Dead Sea Scrolls and the nearby archaeological site of Qumran.
+The student is introduced to the Dead Sea Scroll literature, including the biblical and Essene texts that illumine our understanding of biblical materials in both the Old and New Testaments.
+The Archaeology of the Qumran site is also included, giving rise to the debate of the actual use of the Qumran site.

+History of the Semitic Alphabet (3 SCH)

+The Semitic alphabet is the "mother" of all alphabets, beginning with the so-called proto-Sinaitic alphabet and diverging into myriad variations to become the alphabets of the Israelites, the Phoenicians, and Greeks, and even the majority of modern alphabets.
+This course traces the development and spread of the Semitic alphabet in ancient times, introducing sample inscriptional materials as early as the 17th century BCE to the 1st century CE.

-Literary Structure in Antiquity (3SCH) This course examines the literary structure and styles of writing and presentation used throughout ANE antiquity, beginning with early writings of Mesopotamia through the later New Testament documents.
-Populations in antiquity were generally illiterate, and received information by hearing.
-Thus, how a work was structured was as important as what was said.
-The student will appreciate styles and literary conventions which allowed ancient listeners to retain what they heard.
-NT Greek Grammar & Syntax I (3 SCH) A presentation of the fundamentals of Koine Greek, the language of the New Testament.
-It covers the Greek alphabet for both reading and writing; the declension and agreement of substantives; and the inflection system of verbs including both finite and infinitive forms, and verbals.
-The course equips the student with the basic skills needed to perform exegesis of the New Testament documents.
-NT Greek Grammar & Syntax II (3 SCH) The prerequisite for this course is New Testament Greek Grammar & Syntax I. This course completes and reviews the study of declension and verb inflection.
+NT Greek Grammar & Syntax I (6 SCH)

+This course is a presentation of the fundamentals of Koine Greek, which is the Greek language of the New Testament.
+It covers the Greek alphabet for both reading and writing; the declension and agreement of substantives; and the inflection system of verbs, including both finite and infinitive forms and verbals, modifiers, grammar, and syntax analysis.
+The course will equip students with the basic skills needed to perform meaningful exegesis in the Greek New Testament.
+The emphasis of this course is to employ grammatical and syntactical tools in the careful analysis of selected New Testament texts.
+Grammer, phrasing, syntax diagramming, and contextualization are introduced, laying a foundation upon which students may increase their knowledge and understanding of Koine Greek going forward.

+NT Greek Grammar & Syntax II (3 SCH)

+The prerequisite for this course is New Testament Greek Grammar & Syntax I.

+This course completes and reviews the study of declension and verb inflection.
 The emphasis is to employ grammatical and syntactical tools in a careful analysis of selected New Testament texts.
 Phrasing and syntax diagramming are introduced.
 This course will increase the competence with which the student is able to perform exegesis of the New Testament documents.

-NT Greek Reading: Colossians (3SCH) The prerequisite for this course is New Testament Greek Grammar & Syntax I. The emphasis of this course is to employ grammatical and syntactical tools in analyzing the book of Colossians.
+NT Greek Reading: Colossians (3SCH)

+The prerequisite for this course is New Testament Greek Grammar & Syntax I.

+The emphasis of this course is to employ grammatical and syntactical tools in analyzing the book of Colossians.
 This study will increase the competence by which the student is able to read and perform exegesis of New Testament texts.
-OT Hebrew Grammar & Syntax I (3 SCH) An introduction to the fundamentals of biblical Hebrew, the language of the Old Testament.
-It covers the alphabet, and noun inflections and the system of agreement.
-It works through the verb inflection system with particular emphasis on verbal aspect, and opens to the student the opportunity to see how these tools are employed in the analysis of actual Hebrew texts.
-It sets the foundation for the student to appreciate the richness of Old Testament Hebrew.
-OT Hebrew Grammar & Syntax II (3SCH) The prerequisite for this course is Biblical Hebrew Grammar & Syntax I. This course continues the process of building usable skills for effectively analyzing actual Hebrew texts.
-It continues the process of working through the intricacies of the Hebrew language structure and verbs, while presenting insights only evident when reading the OT in its original language.
-OT Hebrew Reading: Jonah (3 SCH) The prerequisite for this course is Biblical Hebrew Grammar & Syntax I. The student will carefully analyze and exegetically understand the Hebrew text of Jonah.
-Increased proficiency in reading Hebrew and gaining greater understanding and insight into the unique Hebrew verb system are benefits of this study.